T : +353 1 214 56 34 | F : +353 1 663 97 35 | E : email@example.com

 - Assessment of individuals before the Court in respect of general criminal offences (ie drug offences, white collar crimes)

 - Assessment of individuals who allege that they have been wrongly accused or that they have confessed to crimes they did not commit

 Psychological and Risk Assessments

-The team at FPS have a wealth of experience in the area of psychological assessment and have undergone extensive training in sexual, violent, neuropsychological, cognitive and functional risk assessment.
+The team at FPS have a wealth of experience in the area of psychological assessment and have undergone extensive training in violent, neuropsychological, cognitive and functional risk assessment.